 Scotiabank® Gold American Express Card

 The Scotiabank Gold American Express Card does everything really well.
 The annual fee is $120 but its Gold status gives you travel insurances and earns you 5 Scotia Rewards points for every $1 spent on groceries, restaurants, entertainment and more.
 Plus, you earn rewards faster than with some other cards when you pay for gas or transport.
 You earn rewards up to x5 faster just by paying for your everyday needs.

 - Interest rate on purchase: 20.99%

 - Interest rate on cash advances: 22.99%

 If you don’t meet the requirements for a typical credit card as a newcomer to Canada, you can use secured credit cards to help you build your credit file so that you can later apply for a traditional card.

 A secured credit card is designed to help people build credit.
 It works differently than traditional credit cards in that you will be required to provide a security deposit or collateral.
 This protects the lender if you default on your payments.
 The deposit is refundable and is held in a savings account.
 Usually, the amount of the deposit is equal to your credit limit.
 So, say you have a deposit of $ 1,000 that means you have $ 1,000 as a maximum spend on your credit card.
 To see all of the secured credit card options, you can use Hardbacon’s credit cards comparison tool.

-Aside from the required deposit, a secured credit card like Refresh will work the same as any other credit card.
+Aside from the required deposit, a secured credit card will work the same as any other credit card.
 You can use it to make payments and then pay off the balance every month.